 Adr1ft’s story starts from players handling the role of astronaut Alex Oshima.
 Apparently, her space station faced a catastrophic event which she doesn’t remember.
 Players will have to put together all the pieces of the events.
 Story mode takes on this while players also have to keep themselves originated in the outer space.

 The environment may be fully explored, but players will be restrained from exploring too far.
 One of the restraints is an oxygen limit, which players must monitor to avoid suffocation.
 When running low on oxygen, players’ vision becomes blurred; they must obtain an oxygen tank to stay alive.

 Players move throughout five areas, completing a series of puzzles.
 Players are able to locate audio logs that will expand on the events of the incident; the game is set in the year 2037.
-Players will also find artefacts from the dead crew and must decide whether to return them to Earth.
-The game is said to have two main objectives: to survive, and to return home safely.
+Players will also find artifacts from the dead crew and must decide whether to return them to Earth.
+The game is said to have two main objectives: to survive and to return home safely.